georgeguimaraes/logseq-plugin-merge-nested-blocks-into-one/README.md

-# Merge Nested Blocks into One
+# Logseq Plugin: Merge Nested Blocks into One

 Easily merge all nested blocks into a single nested block with line breaks, as if it was written in document mode.
 This Logseq plugin is particularly useful when you have a lengthy article or content and want it to appear as a continuous node rather than multiple bullet points.